The Education Institute

 What happens if I can’t make the event date?

 As long as you register before the event date, you will have access to the event web portal to view the recordings on-demand (these are usually posted within a week).
-You can access the recordings as often as you like for up to three months following the event.
+You can access the recordings as often as you like for the specified period following the event.

 Will I be able to access past events?

-Unless otherwise indicated, session recordings for each event will be accessible via the event web platform for three months following the event date.
+Unless otherwise indicated, session recordings for each event will be accessible via the event web platform for a specified period following the event date.